Vithal Balkrishna Gandhi: Early life

 V.B.
 Gandhi was born on 11 November 1896 to the family of a vegetable vendor.
 The Gandhi family belonged to a community called "Konkanastha Sangameshwari Vaishya Wani Samaj", a group of traders from the Konkan.
 Vithal's father Balkrishna Gandhi was a humble vegetable vendor from Ratnagiri.
 V.B.
 Gandhi was nicknamed "American Gandhi" because he returned to India to serve the masses after receiving education abroad.

 Education

-V.B.Gandhi received his early education at Nago School based in Ratnagiri, while his family shifted to Pimpalwadi.
+V.B.
+Gandhi received his early education at Nago School based in Ratnagiri, while his family shifted to Pimpalwadi.
 V.B.
 Gandhi arrived in Mumbai in 1910 after being unable to continue his education at Nago Public school due to lack of funds.
 Later, he got admission to Wilson High School with sponsorship from philanthropic community elders.
 In 1913, Vithal completed his matriculation and secured a seat in Wilson College located on Marine Drive.
 Since the sponsorship did not cover college expenses, Vithal funded his college fees by tutoring other students.
 Later, V.B.
 Gandhi enrolled himself in Columbia University in 1919 for a master's degree in Economics, and completed his course in 1921.

-During his student days V.B.Gandhi undertook and editorial role for Young India, a journal founded by Lajpat Rai.
+During his student days, Gandhi undertook an editorial role for Young India, a journal founded by Lala Lajpat Rai.
 He also wrote for "The Willsonian" his college magazine.